Defend the Brooks Range Defend the Brooks Range

 Caribou Herd

-This road would disrupt the 2,700+ mile migration route of the Western Arctic caribou herd, threatening the communities that rely on hunting the animals to feed their families.
+This road would disrupt the 2,700+ mile migration route of the Western Arctic Caribou Herd, one of the last great land migrations left on Earth, threatening the 30+ communities that rely on hunting the animals to feed their families and traditional subsistence way of life.

 Start Over